 The modelling domain comprises parts of the Richmond river basin and includes 16 model nodes, which are located where daily streamflow predictions are reported as output.
 The model simulation period is from 2013 to 2102.

-Seasonal climate scaling factors from the CSIRO Mk3.0 global climate model are chosen to provide a trended climate input over the course of the simulation period.
+Seasonal climate scaling factors from the CSIRO Mk3.0 global climate model (Gordon et al., 2002) are chosen to provide a trended climate input over the course of the simulation period.
 This results in a reduction in mean annual precipitation of 1.8% per degree of global warming for the Clarence-Moreton bioregion.

 Product Finalisation date